knightmoves-curriculum/advanced-c-sharp/lessons/013-service-lifetimes/README.md

 - ASP.NET has a built-in dependency injection container.
 - Dependency Injections container is also known as an Inversion of Control container.
 - The Inversion of Control (IoC) principle is a design approach in which the control of object creation and dependency management is delegated from the object itself to an external entity, often a DI container, like ASP.NET.
+- Singleton lifetime ensures that a single instance of a service is created and shared across the entire application for all requests and users, lasting until the application is restarted.
+- Transient lifetime services are created each time they're requested from the service container.
+- For web applications, a scoped lifetime indicates that services are created once per client request (connection).

 ## Suggested Coding Exercise
 - Cut over to use ASP.NET to inject the repository into the controller